cyberbotics/webots/docs/blog/Webots-2020-a-release.md

 ![Robotino 3](images/robotino3.jpg)
 %end

-This omnidirectional robot is highly configurable, you can therefore easily add some lidar, camera or grippers.
+This omnidirectional robot is highly configurable, you can therefore easily add some lidar, camera or gripper.

 ---